amitxv/PC-Tuning/docs/physical-setup.md

     - Deliberately underclock if your cooler is inadequate.
 A thermally stable component with an overall lower frequency is always better and safer compared to thermal throttling at a higher frequency

-- Monitor WHEAs.
-[HWiNFO](https://www.hwinfo.com) has an error count
+- Use [HWiNFO](https://www.hwinfo.com) to monitor WHEAs

-- Disable the paging file and use safe mode for stress-testing preferably on a throwaway operating system in case it becomes corrupted
+- Disable the paging file and use safe mode for stress-testing, preferably on a throwaway operating system in case it becomes corrupted

 - Configure load-line calibration.
 Opinionated setting, mentioning for awareness.
 This is not a recommendation for what mode to use